 Potential adverse events related to a blood transfusion range in severity from minor with no sequelae to life-threatening.
 All adverse events occurring during a transfusion should be evaluated to determine whether or not the transfusion can be safely continued/restarted.
 All adverse events suspected to be related to a transfusion (whether during or after a transfusion) should be reported to your local transfusion service and when required (i.e. when the adverse event could be attributed to the quality of a blood component), to Canadian Blood Services and the hospital/regional hemovigilance network.
-Canadian Standards Association requires reporting of adverse events associated with blood component quality (e.g. bacterial contamination) to Canadian Blood Services.^{5,8} For further information, refer to the Canadian Standards Association, Blood and Blood Components and Transfusion Transmitted Injuries Surveillance System.^{5,9}
+Health Canada, Health Products & Food Branch, Blood Regulations and Canadian Standards Association require reporting of adverse events associated with blood component quality (e.g. bacterial contamination) to Canadian Blood Services.
+For further information, refer to the Canadian Standards Association, Blood and Blood Components and Transfusion Transmitted Injuries Surveillance System.

-TABLE 3: The following adverse events have been described with transfusion of platelet components: 8.10,11,12,13,14 Event Approximate Frequency Symptoms and Signs Notes Mild allergy 1 in 100 Urticaria, pruritis and/or erythema.
+Event Approximate Frequency Symptoms and Signs Notes Mild allergy 1 in 100 Urticaria, pruritis and/or erythema.
 Transfusion can be restarted after assessment and necessary intervention.
 Febrile non-hemolytic transfusion reactions (FNHTR) 1 in 200 Fever, chills and/or rigor.
 Diagnosis of exclusion.
 A patient with fever should be evaluated for other more serious transfusion reactions.
 Transfusion associated circulatory overload (TACO) 1 in 700 Dyspnea, orthopnea, cyanosis, tachycardia, raised venous pressure and/or hypertension.
 Due to excessive volume or excessively rapid transfusion rates.
 May be difficult to distinguish from TRALI.
-Bacterial contamination 1 in 1,000 (see explanation in Notes) Fever, chills, rigors, nausea, vomiting, diarrhea, abdominal and muscle pain, hypotension, hemoglobinemia, and disseminated intravascular coagulation and/or renal failure.
-Approximate risks per platelet concentrate are: • bacterial contamination 1 in 1,000 to 1 in 3,000. • bacterial sepsis 1 in 10,000. • death from bacterial sepsis 1 in 60,000.
-For evaluation and treatment of a reaction due to suspected bacterial contamination, refer to reference #8.
+Septic reaction 1 in 100,000 (see reference # 11 and Notes) Fever, chills, rigors, nausea, vomiting, diarrhea, abdominal and muscle pain, hypotension, hemoglobinemia, and disseminated intravascular coagulation and/or renal failure.
+Approximate frequency per platelet concentrate based on Canadian Blood Service data: bacterial sepsis 1 in 125,000 death from bacterial sepsis 1 in 909,091 As reported by other international blood agencies : estimated risk of bacterial sepsis 1 in 100,000 estimated risk of death from bacterial sepsis 1 in 1,000,000 For evaluation and treatment of a reaction due to suspected bacteri contamination, refer to reference #7.
 Transfusion related acute lung injury (TRALI) 1 in 1,200-5,000 New onset of hypoxemia, new bilateral lung infiltrates on chest X-ray and no evidence of circulatory overload.
 Occurs during or within 6 hours of transfusion.
 May be difficult to distinguish from TACO.
 Post transfusion purpura (PTP) Rare Abrupt onset of severe thrombocytopenia 1 - 24 days post transfusion.
-Most cases of PTP occur in recipients who are HPA-1b homozygous receiving HPA-1a positive blood components.
+Most cases of PTP occur in recipients who are HPA-1b homozygou receiving HPA-1a positive blood components.
 Transfusion-related alloimmune thrombocytopenia Rare Abrupt onset of potentially severe thrombocytopenia within hours of transfusion.
 Passive transfer of platelet antibodies leading to thrombocytopenia.
 Immediate hemolytic transfusion reactions (HTR) Rare Fever, chills, hemoglobinuria, dyspnea, shock, disseminated intravascular coagulation, chest pain and/or back pain.
 May be associated with ABO plasma incompatibility.
 Anaphylaxis Rare Hypotension, upper and/or lower respiratory obstruction, anxiety, nausea and vomiting.
 Resuscitation according to institutional guidelines.
 IgA deficient patients who have formed anti-IgA antibodies may experience anaphylactic reactions.
 However, in most cases of anaphylactic reactions, no specific antibodies are found in the patient.
 Graft-versus-host disease (GVHD) Rare Pancytopenia, rash, liver dysfunction, diarrhea.
-Irradiated cellular blood components eliminate this risk.
+Irradiated cellular blood components reduce this risk.
 Isolated hypotensive reaction Unknown Hypotension, occasionally accompanied by urticaria, dyspnea and nausea.
 Diagnosis of exclusion.
 May occur more frequently in patients on angiotensin-converting enzyme (ACE) inhibitor.
 Infectious disease See Table 2, Residual risk of tested viruses Variable according to infectious disease.
 Blood components have been described to transmit viruses other than HIV, HBV, HCV, HTLV I/II and WNV as well as parasites and prions.